-Robinsons Land Corporation (the Parent Company) is a stock corporation organized under the laws of the Philippines and has four wholly-owned consolidated subsidiaries, a 51%-owned company, and an 80%-owned company.
+Robinsons Land Corporation (the Parent Company) is a stock corporation organized under the laws of the Philippines and has five wholly-owned consolidated subsidiaries and two 51%-owned companies.

 The Company's principal executive office is located at 43rd Floor Robinsons Equitable Tower, ADB Avenue Ortigas Center, Pasig City.